-L. SEXUAL HARASSMENT
+LL.
+SEXUAL HARASSMENT

 Federal and state laws make sexual harassment illegal, whether it involves different-sex or same-sex situations.
 Sexual harassment may be in various forms such as physical, verbal, or nonverbal.
 Harassment can occur between students, teacher and student, and faculty/staff members.
-Types of conduct which are prohibited in the school and which may constitute sexual harassment include, but are not limited to , unwelcome sexual flirtations or propositions; sexual slurs, leering, epithets, threats, verbal abuse, derogatory comments or sexually degrading descriptions; graphic verbal comments about an individual's body or clothes in a sexual way. conversation; sexual jokes, notes, stories, drawings, pictures, or gestures; spreading sexual rumors; touching an individual's body or clothes, in a sexual way; cornering or blocking of normal movements; displaying sexually suggestive objects in the educational environment.
+Types of conduct which are prohibited in the school and which may constitute sexual harassment include, but are not limited to, unwelcome sexual flirtations or propositions; sexual slurs, leering, epithets, threats, verbal abuse, derogatory comments or sexually degrading descriptions; graphic verbal comments about an individual's body or clothes in a sexual way. conversation; sexual jokes, notes, stories, drawings, pictures, or gestures; spreading sexual rumors; touching an individual's body or clothes, in a sexual way; cornering or blocking of normal movements; displaying sexually suggestive objects in the educational environment.
 Reports of sexual harassment or intimidation and the investigation will be kept in the strictest confidence to the degree permitted by law and the District's policies for the protection of all parties involved.

-WRUSD has a policy against sexual harassment.
-SEE ACAA Sexual harassment by staff, students or visitors is not tolerated.
-If you feel you are the victim of sexual harassment, you should report the sexual harassment to the Title IX Coordinator.
+TMS has a policy against sexual harassment.
+Sexual harassment by staff, students or visitors is not tolerated.
+If you feel you are the victim of sexual harassment, you should report the sexual harassment to the Compliance Officer.
+The Compliance Officer is the Principal and /or Assistant Principal.
+If the allegation concerns the Compliance Officer, then the report should be made to the Compliance Officer's Immediate Supervisor.
+All reports will be investigated.

-M. TARDIES
+MM.
+TARDIES

 For our school to achieve exemplary student performance, all students are expected to be in class on time.
 "On time" means being inside the classroom at the end of the tardy bell; this includes first hour class.
-This school year: students who are not in class when the tardy bell rings will:
+This school year, students who are not in class when the tardy bell rings will:

-- Report to their class - The teacher will document through Power School that the student is tardy. - If the student is more than 1 minute late without a pass, the teacher will submit a referral to the TMS administration.
+- Report to their class - > The teacher will document through Power School that the student is tardy - If the student is more than 1 minute late without a pass, the teacher will submit a referral to the TMS administration

-N. TRUANCY (DITCHING)
+NN.
+TRUANCY (DITCHING)